If you’re collecting miles & points through credit card spending, I always recommend doing what you can to accrue transferable points currencies.

 What cards earn Amex Membership Rewards points?

-Some of the best cards for earning Amex Membership Rewards points include the following:
+Some of the best personal Amex cards for earning Membership Rewards points include the following:

-- The Amex EveryDay® Preferred Credit Card from American Express offers 3x points at U.S. supermarkets on up to $6,000 of spend per year, plus 2x points at U.S. gas stations, plus a 50% points bonus when you make at least 30 transactions per billing cycle; the card has a $95 annual fee
+- The Amex EveryDay® Preferred Credit Card from American Express (review) has a $95 annual fee and offers 3x points at US supermarkets (on up to $6,000 of spending per calendar year) and 2x points at US gas stations, plus a 50% points bonus when you make at least 30 transactions per billing cycle

-- The Business Gold Rewards Card from American Express OPEN offers 3x points on one category of your choice from the following: airfare purchased directly with airlines, U.S. purchases for advertising in select media, U.S. purchases at gas stations, U.S. purchases for shipping, U.S. computer hardware, software, and cloud computing purchases made directly from select providers, plus 2x points on the four remaining categories; the card has an introductory annual fee of $0 for the first year, then $175
+- The American Express® Business Gold Card (review) has a $295 annual fee (Rates & Fees) and offers 4x points in the two categories in which you spend most on the first $150,000 spent annually, of the following: airfare purchased directly from airlines, US purchases for advertising in select media, US purchases at gas stations, US purchases at restaurants, US purchases for shipping, and US computer hardware, software, and cloud computing purchases made directly from select providers

-Note that you can earn the sign-up bonus on each of the above cards, and pool all those points towards one Membership Rewards account.
+Note that you can earn a welcome bonus on each of the above cards, and pool all those points towards one Membership Rewards account.
 Having multiple Amex cards is a great way to maximize your points earning potential.

-Redeem Amex Membership Rewards points for travel in Singapore Suites Class
+Redeem Amex points for flights in Singapore business class

 Should you transfer Amex points to travel partners?

-You ordinarily get one cent of value per point using the Pay With Points option, so when you’re getting a refund of 35% you’re potentially getting 1.35 cents of value per point, which is pretty good.
-In other words, you can book just about any airline ticket you want, and each point will get you 1.35 cents of value towards that redemption.
+You ordinarily get one cent of value per point using the Pay With Points option, so when you’re getting a refund of 35% you’re potentially getting 1.54 cents of value per point, which is pretty good.

 Amex Membership Rewards points are one of my favorite points currencies out there.
-Not only does Amex have some great transfer partners, but the points are pretty easy to rack up as well, between the 5x points offered on airfare with The Platinum Card® from American Express, the 4.5x points offers at U.S. supermarkets and and 1.5x points offered on everyday spend with The Amex EveryDay® Preferred Credit Card from American Express, etc.
+Not only does Amex have some great transfer partners, but the points are pretty easy to rack up as well across the card portfolio.